 For those parents that don’t want to use the options above, we have some other suggestions.
 Once again please consult a doctor or dentist if you think your baby is teething, it is extremely important to receive proper medical advice.

 Organic Washcloth – Some natural remedies for your baby can include items you already have around the house like the organic baby washcloth.
 Make sure this has been washed thoroughly first.
 Then wet and place in the fridge or freezer to cool and let your baby chew.
-Once your baby has finished the teething period the washcloth can be used again in the shower.
+Once your baby has finished this period the washcloth can be used again in the shower.

 Massage – Personally I love the idea of massaging your baby’s gums when they are teething.
 Make sure your hands are washed thoroughly and gently massage the sore gums of your baby.

 Popsicle – If you are feeling inspired how about making your own popsicle.
 This can let your baby teeth and eat at the same time.
 This is a great way for you to experiment with various foods to see what your baby likes.

 Mesh Feeders- another natural way for babies to teeth is with a mesh feeder.
 Think of it as a net which the baby can suck juices through.
 This is ideal for a baby who hasn’t started on solids and can be filled with breast milk, formula, or frozen fruits.

 Biscuits- A teether biscuit is a great idea as it is something you can make at home and know exactly what ingredients are being used.
 When baked they create a hard rusk which the baby can chew on.
 This aids in the development of both teeth and gums.

 Options to stay away from

 Recently it has come to light that some options are not as good as they seem.
 Two popular options that we personally would stay away from is the gel and amber necklace.